 The Bloedel Reserve is an exquisite garden and chateau on Bainbridge Island near Seattle.

-This idyllic estate feels like a small slice of Europe in Seattle's backyard, with meadows, formal gardens, ponds and a french-style chateau, and Japanese Tea House.
+This idyllic estate feels like a slice of Europe in Seattle's backyard, with 150-acres of meadows, formal gardens, ponds, a french-style chateau, and Japanese Tea House.
 The gardens are sublime and lull visitors into a sense of peace and tranquility.

 10 best things to do at Bloedel Reserve